nextflow-io/nf-co2footprint/README.md

 You are free to use, share, and adapt the data under the terms of the ODbL.
 For more details and attribution requirements, see the [NOTICE](https://github.com/nextflow-io/nf-co2footprint/blob/master/NOTICE) file.

-### CPU data
+### CPU TDP data

-This project uses data about CPUs from [WikiChip](https://en.wikichip.org/wiki/WikiChip) under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+To estimate the CPU power draw this project uses CPU TDP data from [WikiChip](https://en.wikichip.org/wiki/WikiChip) under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 > **WikiChip: CPU Data**
 > WikiChip LLC (2025).
 CPU Data including Thermal Design Power (TDP) (Version June 20, 2025).